ReactiveMongo/reactivemongo-site/releases/0.12/documentation/bson/typeclasses.md

 The `A` type parameter (e.g. with `A` being `Person`, `Macros.reader[Person]`) defines a type for a case class, or for a [sealed trait](http://docs.scala-lang.org/tutorials/tour/traits.html) with subclasses.
 This type will be the basis for the auto-generated implementation.

-> Some other types with matching apply-unapply might work but behaviour is undefined.
-Since macros will match the apply-unapply pair you are free to overload these methods in the companion object.
+> Some other types with matching `apply`-`unapply` might work but behaviour is undefined.
+Since macros will match the `apply`-`unapply` pair you are free to overload these methods in the companion object.

 **Case class mapping:**